Varin471/project-javascript/README.md

-# project-javascript
+# javascript-project
 made a small project for fun.
+(Will do it only when I have free time)